zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 1. Place your medium before you (canvas, instrument, writing surface)
 2. For 5 minutes, simply observe without working
 3. Ask aloud or internally: What do you want to become?
-4. Wait for impressions—images, sounds, words, feelings
+4. Wait for impressions, images, sounds, words, feelings
 5. Record whatever comes without judgment
 6. In remaining time, begin to follow one impression